ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Correction factors were applied to sequencing data to normalize read counts (e.g., TPM/RPKM), adjust for batch effects, and correct error rates in variant calling.”*

+   **Ontological references:**

 .. dropdown:: Corrective Action

    Action taken to eliminate the cause of a detected non-conformance or other undesirable situation.
 The aim is to prevent recurrence rather than simply address the immediate issue.

    **Example usage:**
-   Corrective actions address the root cause of failed QC results, contamination events, or SOP deviations — for example, retraining staff or revising procedures after a control failure.
+   *“Corrective actions address the root cause of failed QC results, contamination events, or SOP deviations — for example, retraining staff or revising procedures after a control failure.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip